-This section provides the WLE rules that are required by all the languages mentioned in section 3.2 when written in Tamil script.
+This section provides the WLE rules that are required by Tamil language mentioned in section 3.2 when written in Tamil script.
 The rules have been drafted in such a way that they can be easily translated into the LGR specification.